The Simplicial EHP Sequence in A1-Algebraic Topology: Overview of A1 homotopy theory

-is an isomorphism. \end{pr} \begin{proof} Since the diagram is filtered and all objects are injective cofibrant, it follows that $\colim_i X_i \weq \hocolim_i X_i$.
-In particular, both $\pi_0 \colim_i X_i$, and $\colim_i \pi_0 X_i$ are unchanged if we replace the diagram $X_i$ by a termwise weakly equivalent one.
+is an isomorphism. \end{pr} \begin{proof} By Proposition \ref{pr:sequentialHocolim}, we may replace $\{X_i\}$ by a naturally weakly equivalent diagram without changing the homotopy type of $\colim_i X_i$.
+The group $\colim_i \pi_0(X_i)$ is also unchanged by such a procedure.
 We can therefore assume that $X_i(U)$ is a fibrant simplicial set for all objects $U$ of $\Sm_k$.

 Since, according to Proposition \ref{pr:pi0asCoeq}, $\pi_0(Y)$ is the sheaf associated to a coequalizer of presheaves, provided $Y$ takes values in fibrant simplicial sets, the result follows by commuting colimits. \end{proof}